DEIB Recruiting Kit

 Evaluate Job Descriptions

-• Is the job description aligned with commitment to staff diversity?
+• Is the job description aligned with a commitment to staff diversity?

 • Does the job description use language that attracts diverse staff?